Does the NEU advise members to accept the Covid-19 vaccination?

 Should I be given paid time off for vaccination appointments?

-Most reasonable employers are likely to want to support the national push for vaccination and to allow employees paid leave to attend their appointments.
-It is likely that most school staff will be offered a vaccination appointment which could be during school/college hours.
+Most reasonable employers are likely to want to support the national push for vaccination and to allow employees not already vaccinated paid leave to attend their appointments, where appointments need to take place during the working day.
 Most education employers allow paid time off for medical appointments which must necessarily take place during working hours in any case.
 We would expect all employers to accept that time off work may be needed, that such leave should be paid, including for supply staff, and not to quibble over the appointment time.
 Asking employees to reschedule their appointments outside working hours will reflect badly on employers, given the administrative burden on the NHS of having to rearrange appointments.

 Moreover, one way of encouraging the vaccine on the part of employers would be for them to make clear that any vaccine-related absences won't be reported as sick leave or won't count towards trigger days in respect of absence management procedures.
 We would also expect that supply teachers should be paid normally if they do have side effects rather than losing a day’s pay.